 JUMP TO

-Etelson says “young personalities and a sense of imagination lend themselves naturally” to performing monologues.
-Of course, that all starts with picking the right speech!
-Here are some great contemporary monologues for kids.
+According to acting coach Todd Etelson, “Young personalities and a sense of imagination lend themselves naturally” to performing shorter pieces.
+Of course, that all starts with picking the right speech.
+Here are some modern monologues for kids.

 2. “Nobody Bothers Me”: Patrick